scotchANDsolder/XA-310/Assignments/Assignment09.md

 **DUE 3/30**

 #### The Problem
-For this assignment, you will need to create a JavaScript object contrustor that abstracts various properties and methods of a student at MSU.
+For this assignment, you will need to create a JavaScript object constructor that abstracts various properties and methods of a student at MSU.

 The Student object constructor must contain the following properties:
 -  A string for their name